STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

 		(float (*)[STAI_NETWORK_OUT_1_CHANNEL])output_buffers[0];
 ```

-Here we declare three important variables:
+Here we declare three variables:
-- `addr`: address of the first unused ISPU output register used to share results with the host microcontroller or microprocessor.
+- `out_addr`: address of the first ISPU output register, used as a starting address to write values to the output registers and thus share them with the host microcontroller or microprocessor.
 - `input`: pointer to the model input buffer where new accelerometer samples will be stored.
 - `output`: pointer to the model output buffer where new model predictions will be stored.